5 Scientifically Optimized Spice Pairings for Elevated Chili Crisp Oil

 Fennel Seeds and Thai Chilies

-• Toast fennel seeds until fragrant before crushing them slightly.
+• Toast fennel seeds until golden (180°C) before light crushing to maximize anethole release.

-• Use whole dried Thai chilies for slow infusion, or crush them for immediate heat release.
+• Use whole dried Thai chilies for gradual heat infusion; crush only when immediate capsaicin activation is required.

 4. Cinnamon Sticks + Habanero Peppers: Sweet Heat with a Tropical Kick